Neighbours: The Finale: Cast

 On 7 May 2022, numerous other cast members from each decade of the show were announced to be returning.
 On 24 May, Bonnie Anderson was confirmed to be returning as Bea Nilsson for the final episode, where she was reunited with her on-screen sister Elly Conway, played by Jodi Gordon.
 On 1 June, Rob Mills confirmed his return as Finn Kelly during an interview on Studio 10.
 Two days later, it was announced Guy Pearce had reprised his role of Mike Young.
 Having already discussed a hypothetical return with Donovan, Pearce accepted the invitation to appear when it was offered in March 2022.

 In the week leading up to the finale, more former cast returns were confirmed.
 These included Anne Charleston reprising her role as Madge Bishop for the second time since the character's death.
 Margot Robbie reprised her role as Donna Freedman for the episode.
 Her return was newsworthy as she had become a successful film actress in the United States.
 It was also confirmed that the characters Nina Tucker (Delta Goodrem), Libby Kennedy (Kym Valentine), Billy Kennedy (Jesse Spencer) and Stephanie Scully (Carla Bonner) would feature in the episode.
 These cast announcements were publicised via Neighbours social media in a "surprise" statement.
 More returns included Natalie Imbruglia as Beth Brennan and Holly Valance as Felicity Scully.

 Jason Donovan's father, Terence Donovan, briefly reprised his role of Doug Willis, making the finale the only occasion where the two featured in the same episode.
 Jason's daughter, Jemma Donavan, had been a regular cast member as Harlow Robinson from 2019, but left the series shortly before it ended and did not appear in the finale.
+Jason's half-sister Stephanie McIntosh also briefly reprised her role as Sky Mangel via video in some versions of the finale.
+Again, it was the only episode starring both siblings.
 Other characters reintroduced during the episode included Callum Rebecchi (Morgan Baker), Lucas Fitzgerald (Scott Major) and Ned Willis (Ben Hall).
 Alan Fletcher told Adam Beresford from TV Mag that producers managed to secure so many returnees because they were all grateful for the many professional opportunities the show gave them.
 He added that the returning cast provided the viewers with a "beautiful celebratory experience", allowing the show to end "in the style it deserves."
 He told Tom Spilsbury from Total TV Guide that people could think the numerous returns were "a bit gratuitous" but noted that Jason Herbison had a long history of bring back former characters.
 He concluded that he was "blown away" and shocked Herbison managed to secure so many returning cast members.